,

 Buy Directly From Official Brand Websites or Established Retailers

 Whenever possible, purchase directly from the brand’s official website — accessed by typing the URL directly into your browser rather than following an advertisement link — or from established, accountable retailers with a verified track record.
-This completely eliminates the risk of the fake online shopping scam clone website variant and dramatically reduces exposure to the fraudulent marketplace seller variant.
+This completely eliminates the risk of the fake online shopping scam clone-website variant and dramatically reduces exposure to the fraudulent marketplace seller variant.

 What to Do If You Have Been Targeted

-If you suspect you have been caught by a fake online shopping scam, contact your bank or credit card provider as soon as possible.
+Contact your bank or credit card provider as soon as possible.
 Explain that you have paid for goods that either did not arrive or were significantly not as described, and request a chargeback.
 Provide your order confirmation email, the website URL, any tracking information received, and screenshots of what was advertised versus what arrived.
 Act quickly — chargeback windows are typically 60 to 120 days from the transaction date.

-Report to the FTC and Action Fraud
+2. Report to the FTC and Action Fraud

 US victims should file a complaint with the FTC at reportfraud.ftc.gov.
 UK victims should report to Action Fraud at actionfraud.police.uk.
 Include the website URL, the amount paid, what was ordered, what arrived or did not arrive, and any communications received.
 Reports contribute to enforcement actions against fake online shopping scam operators and help protect other consumers.